How Do I Use Amazon EKS With Amazon ElastiCache?

 Summary

-We created an integrated AWS setup comprising an EKS cluster and an ElastiCache cluster within a VPC.
-This configuration allows applications running on EKS to utilize the caching capabilities of ElastiCache, enhancing performance and scalability.
+In this guide, we successfully set up an integrated AWS environment comprising an EKS cluster and an ElastiCache cluster within a VPC.
+This configuration allows applications running on EKS to leverage the caching capabilities of ElastiCache, thus boosting performance and scalability.
+By following these steps, you can efficiently manage and scale your applications on AWS.

 Deploy this code